Jennie C. Jones: Early life and education

-Jennie C. Jones received her BFA at The School of the Art Institute of Chicago, in 1991.
-She then graduated from Mason Gross School of the Arts at Rutgers University, earning her MFA in 1996.
-In the summer of 1996, Jones was a participant at Skowhegan School of Painting and Sculpture.
+Jones received a BFA from the School of the Art Institute of Chicago in 1991.
+While an undergraduate, Jones became interested in abstract artists like Ellsworth Kelly, Agnes Martin, and Piet Mondrian.
+She was particularly inspired by seeing Kelly's minimalist paintings installed at the Art Institute of Chicago in 1989.
+She then attended the Mason Gross School of the Arts at Rutgers University, earning an MFA in 1996.
+In the summer of 1996, Jones was a participant at the Skowhegan School of Painting and Sculpture.
+After earning her graduate degree, Jones moved to Brooklyn, New York, eventually settling in Fort Greene.